 I hesitated to write this post for a simple reason.
 If anything I say could be construed as a warning against clicking on our ads, that could put this site in peril, along with everyone who works here and their families.

-But before accusing me of “sponsoring” a crook, please remember: The news anchor you’re watching on TV isn’t responsible for the ads during the commercial breaks.
+But please, before accusing me of “sponsoring” a company you don’t like, remember: The news anchor you’re watching on TV isn’t responsible for the ads during the commercial breaks.
 The newspaper reporter didn’t sell the ad sharing the page with their story.
 And if a bad apple advertises on this website, it’s not because we invited them.

 You can ask a question simply by hitting “reply” to our email newsletter.
 If you’re not subscribed, fix that right now by clicking here.

 The questions I’m likeliest to answer are those that will interest other readers.
 In other words, don’t ask for super-specific advice that applies only to you.
 And if I don’t get to your question, promise not to hate me.
 I do my best, but I get a lot more questions than I have time to answer.